jeremiah-shaulov/php-web-node/README.md

 The `Server` constructor takes array with configuration parameters.
 Their meaning is the same as in PHP-FPM, see [here](https://www.php.net/manual/en/install.fpm.configuration.php).
 Only parameters shown in the above example are supported.

+Change `johnny` to your user name, or create dedicated user to run the application from it.

 Now we need to start this script from console.

 ```